alisomay/smrec/README.md

 Minimalist multi-track audio recorder which may be controlled via OSC or MIDI.

 I did this because I needed a simple multi-track audio recorder which I could control via OSC or MIDI.

-I didn't want and do not have the resources to use a DAW for this purpose in my setup.
-I wanted mono wave files for each channel organized in a directory per recording by date and time.
+I didn't want and do not have the resources to use a DAW for this purpose in my setup and wanted mono wave files for each channel organized in a directory per recording by date and time

-I'm using this recorder in a setup where I use a Behringer XR18 as the audio interface and a LattePanda 3 Delta as a SBC.
+I'm using this recorder in a setup where I use a [Behringer XR18](https://www.behringer.com/product.html?modelCode=P0BI8) as an audio interface and a [LattePanda 3 Delta](https://www.lattepanda.com/lattepanda-3-delta) as a SBC.

 Now let's record some sound! 🔔